The most popular Mexican food: 35 authentic dishes

 Literally, the whole pig is cooked and eaten.
 The “white” meat with no skin nor bone is called “maciza” (sturdy), and, people that are on a diet or that don’t like funky pig parts will have only this type of meat, but, those that love the dish, will always have “carnitas surtidas” (assorted meats) which means they will be having from every part of the pig, like the stomach, or even the penis.

-Every order goes in increases of half a kilo.
+Every order goes in increments of half a kilo.
 With 20 people, you might end up asking for 2 or 3 kilos, depending on how much everyone likes to eat.
 In the center of the table, you will find, depending on where you are, beans, lots of lemons, salt, pepper, all kinds of salsas, onions, cilantro, and hot tortillas.

 Enchiladas mineras (miners)

 These are usually stuffed with chicken and folded.
-Once served the dish is topped with cream, cheese, and fried or steamed carrots and potatoes.
+Once served, the dish is topped with cream, cheese, and fried or steamed carrots and potatoes.

 It is said that this dish started to be made by the miners’ wives in colonial times.
 They would serve the enchiladas to the husbands near the mining sites.